ian-droid/TracksPlayer/README.md

 ## To Do
+- Improve the UI, especially for Windows, as it's not displayed as proper as in Debian with scaled 4K desktop.
 - Frameless player window.
-- Improve the UI, especially for Windows, as it's not displayed as proper as in Debian with scaled 4K desktop.
-- Better window management: main window start position, and (auto) arrangement of opened player window(s).
+- Better window management: main window start position, and (auto) arrangement of opened player window(s); Or maybe just leave that to window manager like Awesome.
 - Draggable clips.